NonerKao/PathogenEngine/examples/coord_server/README.md

 ## Encoding of the game

-Totally speaking, **387** bytes.
+Totally speaking, **809** bytes.

 ### The board (or `env` in the codes)

-**324 = 6** (X-axis, from `[ax]` to `[fx]`) **x 6** (Y-axis) **x 9** (underworld, humanity, doctor character, plague character, doctor colony, plague colony, doctor marker, plague marker, extra marker).
+**288 = 6** (X-axis, from `[ax]` to `[fx]`) **x 6** (Y-axis) **x 8** (underworld, humanity, doctor character, plague character, doctor colony, plague colony, doctor marker, plague marker).
 Other than the markers, this tensor is mostly one-shot.
 The last extra marker is for set-marker session.

-> Future experiments: integrating underworld/humanity, doctor as positive and plague as opposite negative, etc.

 ### The map

 **50 = 5** (X-axis, from `[gx]` to `[kx]`) **x 5** (Y-axis) **x 2** (doctor marker, plague marker).

+### Turn information

+**25 = 5 x 5 x 1** (duplicate the marker of the camp).

 ### Control

-The agent should know which sub-step it is currently in, so here is a one more one-hot array for tracking the status.
-The tricky part is the move-character and set-marker sessions that are of various length.
+The agent should know which sub-step it is currently in~~, so here is a one more one-hot array for tracking the status.
+The tricky part is the move-character and set-marker sessions that are of various length~~.
+Considering the perception ability of DNN, this will be re-formated as tensors.

-We need **13 = 2** (map position and potentially Plague's position after lockdown) **+ 6** (character position and up to 5 steps) **+ 5** (markers).
-A few examples below:

-* (1, 0, ...): this round, you (the agent) have to give me (the server) the map position for this move.
-* (0, 1, 0, ...): this round, you have to give me the Plague's position after lockdown.
-* (0, 0, 1, 1, 1, 1, 1, 1, 0, ...): total steps = 5, give me which character you want to move.
-* (0, 0, 1, 1, 1, 1, 0, 0, 0, ...): total steps = 3.
-Give me your next step.
-* (0, 0, 0, 0, 0, 1, 0, 0, 0, ...): total steps = 3, and only final step left.
-* (0, 0, 0, 0, 0, 0, 0, 0, 1, 1, 1, 1, 0): For Plague, set the markers.
-* (0, 0, 0, 0, 0, 0, 0, 0, 1, 1, 1, 1, 1): For Doctor, set the markers.
+**446 = 5 x 5 x 2** (set-map, lockdown) and **6 x 6 x 11** (set-character x 1, board-move x 5, and set-marker x 5).
+Note that in the board-move phase, the phase can end under 5 sub-moves.
+We fill the rest with the final sub-move (the destination).
+Hopefully, the DNN will be able to tell that the first pure zero layer represents the sub-move it should predict.

-### Update with partial action
+> Note: 0.6 introduces a huge change.
+We remove the whole content in Update with partial action previously.

-In the set-map session, just show as if they moved accordingly.

-In the move-character session, set the character bit for the trajectory it goes through, excluding the end point.

-In the set-marker session, use the last extra marker in the board to indicate the temporal setting.